GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 volumeBindingMode: WaitForFirstConsumer
 ```

-7. You can then attach this volume to your PVC spec replacing the spec.csi.volumeHandle with the patch to your DISK_NAME
+7. You can then reference this volume to your PVC spec replacing the spec.csi.volumeHandle with the patch to your DISK_NAME

 ```yaml
 apiVersion: v1